hn303/CamLandEc-RM03/supervision2-exercises_invisible.md

 22. In line 259, change `394` to `1212`.
 23. In line 260, change `-901575` to `211290.798000130308`
 24. In line 261, change `1442925` to `322863.241183900100`.
+25. Add in line 279 `to-report tenpercent_urban`
+26. Add in line 280 `report (round (count patches with [urban = 1] * 0.10))`
+27. Add in line 281 `end`.
+This is to define the value `tenpercent_urban` introduced earlier.
-25. Click `Check` bottom next to `Find`.
-If an error occurs for some reason, it is usually due to typo, etc. If this happened to you, in the interest of time, download the completed file [Urbanization_sejong.nlogo](data/Urbanization_sejong.nlogo) so that we can carry on.
+28. Click `Check` bottom next to `Find`.
+(Note: If an error message comes up for some reason, click `Dismiss` and try again twice.
+On the third go, the map will be loaded fine.
+If it still occurs, it might be due to typo, etc. Let one of the supervisors know, and in the interest of time, download the completed file [Urbanization_sejong.nlogo](data/Urbanization_sejong.nlogo) so that we can carry on.
 You can either put this file in the same working directory, or you can copy-paste this file's code to the NetLogo file that you have been working on.

 ![](statics/Sup2_sleuth4_4.PNG)